-- I. Children of parents worshipping regularly and frequently at St. Bartholomew's Parish Church. - 2.
-Children with a sibling at the school at the time when they would be admitted to the school. - 3.
-Anglicans who worship regularly and frequently at other Churches and also live in St. Bartholomew's Parish. - 4.
-Anglicans who worship regularly and frequently at other Churches.

-- Members of other Christian denominations who worship regularly and frequently at other Churches. - 6.
-Children who have special medical needs or other special circumstances which is supported by medical/professional opinion. - 7.
+- 1. Looked After Children and previously Looked After Children. - 2.
+Children of parents and carers worshipping regularly and frequently at St. Bartholomew's Parish Church, Benton. - 3.
+Children with a sibling at the school at the time when they would be admitted to the school. - 4.
+Anglicans who worship regularly and frequently at other Churches and also live in St. Bartholomew's Parish. - 5.
+Anglicans who worship regularly and frequently at other Churches. - 6.
+Members of other Christian denominations who worship regularly and frequently at other Churches. - Children who have special medical needs or other special circumstances which is supported by medical/professional opinion. - 8.
 Other children.